 Men form the majority of landholders. in Tanzania Mainland, 73% of landholders are men, whereas only 27% are women.
 Although in all regions male landholders considerably outnumber female landholders, there are regional differences.
 Landholders are more concentrated in the regions of the West, Lakes and North, while the larger share of female holders can be found in the North and Southern Highlands.
 The area with the highest inequality in terms of land distribution by gender is the West, where female holders constitute only 16% of all landholders.
 When women are owners, they tend to have smaller plots as it is a fact that 93% of the plots are smaller than five acres (around two hectares).
 Of the plots larger than 5 acres, only 11% are held by women.
 Moreover, men tend to hold more plots than women.
 The average number of plots held by women is 2.5 against 3.0 for men.
 If data are analyzed at the household level, the average number is 2 plots for female headed households and 2.3 plots for male headed households (MHHs).
-Female landholders are older on average than their male counterparts where 27% of male holders are aged between 25 and 34 years, compared to only 19% of female holders.
-On the other hand, one quarter of the female holders are older than 55, whereas only 15% of male holders are in the same age group.
-This suggests that women are likely to access land at a later stage of their (productive) life.

-69Rubin et al. (2009).
+&lt;sup>69Rubin et al. (2009).
 Promoting Gender Equitable Opportunities in Agricultural Value Chains.
 Washington, D.C.: USAID

-70 FAO, 2014.
+&lt;sup>70 FAO, 2014.
 Tanzania Mainland country profile: gender inequalities in rural employment in Tanzania Mainland, an overview.
 Rome.